Business Intelligence vs Data Science

 What is the difference between Business Intelligence (BI) and Data Science?

-While both disciplines focus on data analysis to aid in decision-making, BI relies on the analysis of historical and current data to identify trends, whereas Data Science uses artificial intelligence and algorithms to predict future behaviors.
+Although both disciplines focus on data analysis to assist in decision-making, BI relies on analyzing historical and current data to identify trends, while Data Science uses artificial intelligence and algorithms to predict future behaviors.

 Is Data Science more complex than BI?

-Yes, Data Science is more complex than BI; dedicated analysts must have many skills in programming, statistics, and machine learning.
+Yes, Data Science is more complex than BI; dedicated analysts must have a wide range of skills in programming, statistics, and machine learning.

 How to choose between BI and Data Science?

-It is not about choosing between one discipline or the other, but rather about using the solution best suited to the information you wish to obtain.
-The challenge for decision-makers is not to get lost in a flood of information but to maintain a clear visibility on the opportunities generated.
+It is not about choosing one discipline over the other, but rather using the most appropriate solution for the insights you want to obtain.
+The challenge for decision-makers is not to get lost in a flood of information but to maintain clear visibility on the opportunities generated.